 Created by Vanilla Ink

-Elizabeth will be showing her work at New Designers this year at the Business Design Centre from the 27th-30th of June.
+Natalia's work will be on show at London's New Designers at the Business Design Centre from the 27th-30th of June.